Here's How Your Trade BioNTech SE (BNTX) Aggressively Right Now

 Is It Worth Investing in BioNTech SE (NASDAQ :BNTX) Right Now?

-The average price from analysts is $156.19, which is -$61.2 below the current price.
+The average price from analysts is $156.19, which is $4.12 above the current price.
 BNTX currently public float of 214.95M and currently shorts hold a 1.78% ratio of that float.
-Today, the average trading volume of BNTX was 2.67M shares.
+Today, the average trading volume of BNTX was 2.69M shares.

 BNTX’s Market Performance